phalcon/documentation/docs/api/phalcon_http.md

 public function getLanguages(): array;
 ```

-Gets languages array and their quality accepted by the browser/client
+Return the languages array and their quality accepted by the
-from _SERVER["HTTP_ACCEPT_LANGUAGE"]
+browser/client from _SERVER["HTTP_ACCEPT_LANGUAGE"]

 #### `getMethod()` { #httprequestinterface-getmethod }